Does a Faint Line on an Ovulation Test Mean Ovulation is Coming?

 - Haven’t overhydrated; consuming too much liquid can dilute your urine and cause a false-negative result.

 - If you have PCOS, primary ovarian insufficiency, or another hormonal medical condition: Your ovulation test results could be skewed.

-- If you have irregular periods: It’s possible that you might not ovulate each cycle, so you might not see a positive result when you expect to.
+- If you have an irregular or missed period: It’s possible that you might not ovulate each cycle, so you might not see a positive result when you expect to.

-- If you have a fairly regular cycle, you should see higher LH levels right before ovulation and lower levels during the rest of your cycle
+- If you have a fairly regular cycle, you should see a higher LH level right before ovulation and a lower LH level during the rest of your cycle

 - You want to base your test line off of the control line.
 A test line that is as dark or darker than the control line indicates that ovulation will occur within the next 24-48 hours

 Prenatal Daily Packets